updated

 Accommodation

-I provide breakfast ingredients for volunteers in the form of eggs, tortillas, avocado & beans as well as free coffee and tea from our cafe.
+I provide breakfast for Workawayers in the form of eggs, tortillas, avocado & beans, fruit as well as $7 worth of credit per day to spend at our cafe.
 I also provide one communal dinner per week for the volunteers, usually on sunday night during our live music event.
 The rest of the time Volunteers are responsible for providing their own lunch and dinners.
-We often have a rota whereby everyone takes turns cooking a communal dinner for the whole group.

 • What else ...